 If you are already on Medicare, you already know that — perhaps painfully well.
 But the costs associated with coverage can come as a surprise to folks who have yet to sign up for Medicare.

-So, below is a look at some of the most expensive, most common and most surprising health care costs that Medicare does not cover.
+So, here’s a look at some of the most expensive, most common and most surprising health care costs that Medicare does not cover.

-- Original Medicare plans, which are offered directly by the federal government’s Medicare program
+- Original Medicare (aka traditional Medicare), which is offered directly by the federal government’s Medicare program

 - Medicare Advantage plans (aka Medicare Part C plans), which are offered by private insurers that are approved by the Medicare program

 Medicare Advantage plans must cover all the same services that Original Medicare covers.
 Some Medicare Advantage plans cover other expenses, too.
-So, as you read on, remember that some costs may not apply with certain Medicare Advantage plans.
+So, as you read on, remember that some of the following costs may not apply with certain Medicare Advantage plans.

-You may be surprised to find that even federally subsidized health insurance can have premiums, but that is the case with Medicare.
+You might be surprised to learn that even federally subsidized health insurance can have premiums, but that is the case with Medicare.

 Seniors with Medicare Advantage usually pay a premium for their plan in addition to the standard Part B premium.

-One bit of good news: A vast majority of seniors do not pay a premium for Medicare Part A, which covers inpatient hospital services, as we reported in “3 Major Medicare Costs That Will Increase in 2019.”
+One bit of good news: A vast majority of seniors do not pay a premium for Medicare Part A, which covers inpatient hospital services, as we reported in “3 Big Medicare Costs Just Got Bigger.”

 How to lower your costs: The Part B premiums are fixed.
 There’s nothing you can do about them.

-The catch: The Part B premium isn’t among the costs that Medigap plans cover, though.
-So, if you bought a Medigap plan, you will still have to pay it — plus the premium for the supplemental plan.
+The Part B premium isn’t among the costs that Medigap plans cover, though.
+So, if you bought a Medigap plan, you will still have to pay the Part B premium — plus the Medigap plan premium.

-Is the extra cost of a Medigap plan worth it?
-In many cases, yes — especially if you were to face big medical bills.
+Still, a Medigap plan is worth the extra cost in some cases — especially if you were to face big medical bills.
 To learn more, see “How to Pick the Best Medicare Supplement Plan in 4 Steps.”